TeamHypersomnia/Hypersomnia/docs/pages/todo/bug_database.md

 summary: Notable bugs.
 ---

+- Fatal bug: a mutable has_been_drawn could be written whilst GUI was processed, resulting in a potentially different cosmos being chosen for viewing, mid-way.

+This would cause the should_draw_gui check to pass whereas a dead character would later be chosen as a subject, causing a crash.

 - Strange performance problem when paused in editor?
 	- We had Unity and OBS turned on...